Elin310/Mask-LeanCanvas/Lean_Canvas.md

  ## Unique Value Proposition
 > Single, clear, compelling message that states why you are different and worth paying attention.

-Home non invasive metabolic measurements accessible to all!
+Home non-invasive metabolic measurements accessible to all!

 Unlike wearables that only estimate VO2 max values, our mask will measure the O2 and CO2 exchange at a lab level for accuracy, for a fraction of the cost.